Tommy2Thumbzz/Tommy2Thumbzz/README.md

 # Hi, I'm Paul 👋
+> Aspiring **Data Analyst and Sales Engineer** with skills in SQL, Python, and data visualization.
+My projects showcase the ability to design databases, run queries, and deliver polished dashboards—while also highlighting technical communication and SaaS workflow experience.
+I’m focused on bridging **data-driven insights with client-facing problem solving** as I transition into a $75K+ analytics or sales engineering role.

 💻 **Aspiring Data Analyst / Sales Engineer**
 📊 SQL | Python | Data Visualization | SaaS Workflows